Marginal Interventional Effects: Concluding Remarks

 \section{Concluding Remarks}

-In this article, we have expounded the concepts of IE and MIE, which are defined as the per capita effect of a treatment intervention on an outcome of interest and its limit when the size of the intervention approaches zero.
-Compared with conventional causal estimands, IE and MIE map more closely onto real-world policy changes, which typically ``nudge'' into (or out of) treatment a small segment of the population who are at or near the margin of participation.
-These concepts can be seen as the unconditional counterparts of the PRTE and MPRTE parameters proposed in the economics literature (\citealt{PRTE2001,HeckmanVytlacil2005,Carneiro2010a,Carneiro2011}).
-Yet, in contrast to the context in which PRTE and MPRTE were introduced, IE and MIE are defined without reference to a latent index model and can be identified either under the assumption of unconfoundedness or through the use of IVs.
+In this article, we have expounded the concepts of the interventional effect (IE) and the marginal interventional effect (MIE), defined as the per capita effect of a treatment intervention on an outcome of interest and its limit as the intervention size approaches zero.
+Compared with conventional causal estimands, the IE and MIE map more closely onto real-world policy changes, which typically \textquotedblleft nudge\textquotedblright{} a small segment of the population at or near the margin of participation.
+These parameters can be viewed as unconditional counterparts of the PRTE and MPRTE introduced in the economics literature (Heckman and Vytlacil 2001, 2005; Carneiro et al. 2010, 2011).
+Unlike the PRTE and MPRTE, however, the IE and MIE are defined without reference to a latent index model and can be identified either under unconfoundedness or through instrumental variables.

-The generality of IE and MIE allows us to bridge the econometrics literature on policy-relevant causal effects and the scholarship on interventional effects that has independently developed in statistics and epidemiology.
-We have shown that under unconfoundedness, both IE and MIE can be identified as a weighted mean of CATEs, and, in particular, the MIE associated with the IPSI proposed in \citet{kennedy2019nonparametric} coincides with the ATO parameter, which has hitherto been advocated for purely statistical reasons (\citealt{li2018balancing}).
-Without unconfoundedness, we can identify IE and MIE using IVs under \citeauthor{HeckmanVytlacil2005}'s latent index model.
-Specifically, in this framework, MIE can be expressed as a weighted mean of $\textup{MTE}(X,\pi_{0}(Z))$, i.e., the average treatment effect among individuals with pretreatment covariates $X$ who are at the margin of treatment ($U=\pi_{0}(Z)$).
-Because $\textup{MTE}\big(x,\pi_{0}(z\big)$ is identified over the entire support of ($X,\pi_{0}(Z)$), MIE can be identified even if the variation of $\pi_{0}(Z)$ given $X$ is very limited.
-Moreover, we have discussed several different estimation strategies for MIE, including plug-in estimators based on parametric or semiparametric estimates of $\textup{MTE}(x,u)$ and a doubly robust approach based on the EIF of weighted average derivatives.
+The generality of our framework provides a bridge between the econometrics literature on policy-relevant treatment effects and the parallel development of interventional effects in statistics and epidemiology.
+Under unconfoundedness, both the IE and MIE can be identified as weighted averages of CATEs; in particular, the MIE associated with Kennedy\textquoteright s (2019) incremental propensity score intervention coincides with the ATO parameter, previously motivated on purely statistical grounds (Li et al. 2018).
+Under instrumental-variable assumptions, we showed that the MIE can be expressed as a weighted average of $\textup{MTE}(X,\pi(Z))$, i.e., the treatment effect among individuals with pretreatment covariates $X$ who are at the margin of treatment ($U=\pi(Z)$).
+Because $\textup{MTE}\big(x,\pi(z)\big)$ is identified over the entire support of ($X,\pi(Z)$), the MIE remains identified even when the variation of $\pi(Z)$ given $X$ is limited.
+We further discussed several estimation strategies, including parametric and semiparametric plug-in estimators of the MTE as well as a doubly robust estimator based on the efficient influence function of weighted average derivatives.